rlatimer4/nws_custom_component/README.md

   zone_id: 'PAC049,WVC031'
 ```

-Optionally, you may also include a which statuses to monitor with the below configuration option below.
+Optionally, you may also choose which statuses to monitor with the configuration option below.
 By default all status types will be tracked.
 ```
   status_types: